movestore/animation-moveVis/README.md

 **Hide attribution (`hide_attribution`):** Toggle to remove the basemap tile attribution label included by default in the output map.
 Note that if you elect to remove this label it is your responsibility to ensure the map tiles are cited appropriately (e.g. in the map caption).
-The App logs will include a line with the basemap tile citation information, if needed.
+You can find relevant citation information in the app logs or consult the online user agreement for the selected map provider (see 'Map type' above).
+In general, you should only need to use this option if the citation label has been cut off by your map boundary and you need to display it in the map caption instead.

 ### Changes in output data